BibhaCoder/The-Humble-Investor/README.md

 3) Common stocks and uncommon profit: Phil fisher

 After reading above 3 book I have found that in modern world the field of stock investing should be dealt with humility and simplicity.
-A humble investor should look for following 5 key characteristics in an ETF to achieve long term market beating(VOO/VTI benchmark) returns:
+A humble investor should look for following 5 key characteristics(tests) in an ETF to achieve long term market beating(VOO/VTI benchmark) returns:

 1) Low cost (total expense ration should be <= 0.15 and absolutely no enter/exit loads)